 State law requires each school district to have an RTI program in place for the student body.
 Students will be assessed on skills needed to succeed in subject areas.
 Students who are not at grade level will place in the RTI program in order to be brought up to grade level in the lacking skill.
 Students will be pulled out during 5th hour and placed with an RTI teacher for instruction in the lacking skill.
 For more information on RTI please visit the Illinois State Board of Education.
 Students who are brought up to grade level may be removed from the R.T.I. program.
 Generally, RTI is considered part of the continuum of instructional supports that a school district provides within its general education curriculum.
-Neither Federal nor State law obligate a school district to obtain parental consent regarding the provision of instructional supports within the general education curriculum.
-Similarly, the law does not bestow upon parents a right to "opt-out" of general education instructional supports for which their children have demonstrated a need.
+Neither Federal nor State law obligate a school district to obtain parental consent regarding the provision of instructional supports within the general education nistructional supports for which their children have demonstrated a need.
 Moreover, parents may not "opt out" of RTI services because the law does not grant parents such authority and because allowing parents to "opt out" would undermine the school district's obligation to identify and support the instructional needs of its students.